FAQs - Vinyl and Vinyl Tiles

 Vinyls are rolled around a cardboard tube for transportation.
 As the edge of the vinyl wraps around the tube and is rolled up the cut edge presses into the backing of the vinyl and causes a pressure line approximately 15” (45cm) in from the end (this is the approximate circumference of the tube).
 This will recover after several weeks of normal use as the vinyl acclimatises and recovers.

 Crease marks are generally caused by delivery of the vinyl into the area being fitted and laying out of the flooring in the area being fitted.
 Vinyls are manufactured in wide rolls and often have to be bent to get into an area or upstairs.
 Fitters try to minimise this as much as they can but every property is different and requires different methods of getting into the area being fitted.
 The flooring supplied can be heavy and is obviously bigger than the room being fitted so it will fold over in some areas as it is pulled and twisted into the correct position for fitting.
-They do show up more in certain lights but they will also recover after several weeks of normal use.
+Any creases or marks may show up more in certain lights but they will also recover after several weeks of normal use.
+This is normal and to be expected.

 Will my vinyl fade?